Kevga/BeatSaberCinema/README.md

 ## How to use

 ### 1. Installation

+The simplest way to install Cinema is to download it from ModAssistant.

-To install Cinema, download the latest release [from here](https://github.com/Kevga/BeatSaberCinema/releases/latest) and simply unzip all of it's contents into the Beat Saber folder.
+If you want to install Cinema manually, download the latest release [from here](https://github.com/Kevga/BeatSaberCinema/releases/latest) and simply unzip all of it's contents into the Beat Saber folder.
 Make sure you don't skip the files in the Libs folder, as those are required, too.

 Additionally, the following plugins are **required** for Cinema to work: